Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 - 🌍 **35% Tier-2 market penetration**
 - ⭐ **Higher customer retention and NPS uplift within 18 months**

-> “This project transformed raw EV sales data into actionable business strategy by helping leadership identify where BMW is losing customers, why it is happening, and how to recover market share profitably.”
+> *This project transformed raw EV sales data into actionable business strategy by helping leadership identify where BMW is losing customers, why it is happening, and how to recover market share profitably.*

 ---